 On May 28, 2013, CommScope Holdings issued the 2020 Notes, which mature on June 1, 2020.
 As of June 30, 2013, we had \$550.0 million principal amount of 2020 Notes outstanding.
 Interest on the 2020 Notes is payable semi-annually in arrears on June 1 and December 1.
 Interest for the initial interest period ending December 1, 2013 will be payable entirely in cash.
-For each interest period thereafter, we are required to pay interest on the 2020 Notes entirely in cash, unless the "Applicable Amount," as defined in the 2020 Notes Indenture, is less than the applicable semi-annual requisite cash interest payment amount, in which case, we may elect to pay a portion of the interest due on the 2020 Notes for such interest period by increasing the principal amount of the 2020 Notes or by issuing new notes for up to the entire amount of the interest payment, in each case, "PIK Interest," to the extent described in the 2020 Notes Indenture.
+For each interest period thereafter, we are required to pay interest on the 2020 Notes entirely in cash, unless the "Applicable Amount," as defined in the 2020 Notes Indenture, is less than the applicable semi-annual requisite cash interest payment amount, in which case, we may elect to pay a portion of the interest payment, in each case, "PIK Interest," to the extent described in the 2020 Notes Indenture.
 For the purposes of the 2020 Notes Indenture, "Applicable Amount" generally refers to CommScope, Inc.'s then current restricted payment capacity under the instruments governing its indebtedness less \$20 million plus CommScope Holdings' cash and cash equivalents less \$10 million.
 Cash interest on the 2020 Notes accrues at the rate of 6.625% per annum.
 PIK Interest on the 2020 Notes accrues at the rate of 7.375% per annum until the next payment of cash interest.